This, the Excellence in Broadcasting Network and a Limbaugh Institute for advanced conservative studies.

 Yes, thank you, Mr. Limbaugh.

-You are the first caller I took on election day 1994, the very first caller.
+You are the first caller I took on Election Day 1994, the very first caller.

 Yes, I am.

-On election day or the day after.
+On Election Day or the day after?

 All right, okay.

-Well, you're the second caller, election day 2010.
+Well, you're the second caller, Election Day 2010.

 Yes.

-And also I'm the one who is very aware of all the things that the Conservatives listen to.
+And also, I'm the one who is very aware of all the things that the conservatives listen to.

-I'm not where it comes from.
+I know where it comes from.

 Frederick von Hayek.

-Yeah, Friedrich von Hayek.
+Friedrich von Hayek.

-What so you're calling to congratulate me then?
+So you're calling to congratulate me then?

 What?

-What am I what am I distorting out there, Jeff?
+What am I distorting out there, Jeff?

 I can't see it.